2019 Easter Fun: Egg Hunts, Festivals and Bunny Visits in Triangle Towns

 Train rides, music, food and a visit with Peter Cottontail highlight the Easter Eggstraordinaire, 10 a.m.-12:30 p.m., at Knightdale Station Park Amphitheater.
-Egg hunts for three different age groups begin at 11 a.m.
-An optional egg hunt zone will be available for children with special needs. knightdalenc.gov; 919-217-2236.
+Egg hunts for three different age groups begin at 11 a.m. knightdalenc.gov; 919-217-2232.

 Meet the Easter Bunny and search for eggs, including one that contains a special prize, at Morrisville Community Park.
 Separate egg hunts for ages 2-8 begin at 10 a.m. townofmorrisville.org; 919-463-7110.

 Raleigh Parks, Recreation and Cultural Resources Department’s egg hunts for ages 10 and younger take place at 11 a.m. at a variety of community centers and parks throughout the city.
-Learn more at raleighnc.gov.
+Learn more at raleighnc.gov; 919-996-3285.

-Kids ages 2-7 can collect candy-filled eggs, including three that encompass a special prize, and meet Peter Cottontail at Smithfield Community Park at 3 p.m.smithfield-nc.com/page/parks_holiday_events; 919-934-2148.
+Kids ages 2-7 can collect candy-filled eggs, including three golden ones that bring a special prize, and meet the Easter Bunny at Smithfield Community Park’s soccer field at 3 p.m. https://www.smithfield-nc.com/page/parks_holiday_events; 919-934-2148.

-Families with children ages 5 and younger can enjoy brunch with the Easter Bunny at 10 a.m. at Clayton Community Center.
-The event costs $10-$15 and features pancakes, crafts and stories.
-Register at townofclaytonnc.org/parks-and-recreation/special-events.aspx; 919-553-1550.
+Families with kids ages 5 and younger can have brunch with the Easter Bunny at 10 a.m. at Clayton Community Center.
+The event,$5 per child, features pancakes, crafts and stories.
+Registration is encouraged. https://townofclaytonnc.org/parks-and-recreation/special-events.aspx; 919-553-1550.